massoncheg/forgejo-docs/docs/contributor/testing.md

 USE_GOTESTSUM=yes make test
 ```

-`gotestsum` behaves like the default `go test` except it reformats the test results
+`gotestsum` behaves like the default `go test` except it reformats the test
-so that they are clearer for human interpreation and include a helpful summary.
+results so that they are clearer for human interpretation and include a helpful
+summary.

 You need to have `gotestsum` installed (see the link above) to use it as it does not come built-in unlike `go test`.